goldi1027/goldi1027.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Faculty of Information Technology at Monash University supervised by Associate Professor Muhammad Aamir Cheema and Dr. Adel Nadjaran Toosi.
+I am a Ph.D. student in the Faculty of Information Technology at Monash University supervised by Associate Professor Muhammad Aamir Cheema and Dr. Adel Nadjaran Toosi.
 I have received my Bachelor of Computer Science and Masters of Cybersecurity from Monash University.
 I am interested in pathfinding applications in game map as well as travel routing for electric  vehicles.

 Education